-13 "Stem cell therapy" means a therapy involving the use of human cells, tissues, or cellular or tissuebased products, but shall not include a therapy involving human cells, tissues, or cellular or tissuebased products that meets the criteria set out in Section 1271.10 of Title 21 of the Code of Federal Regulations, as amended May 25, 2004, as published in the Federal Register (69 Fed.
+based products that meets the criteria set out in Section 1271.10 of Title 21 of the Code of Federal Regulations, as amended May 25, 2004, as published in the Federal Register (69 Fed.
 Reg.
 29829), or that qualifies for any of the exceptions described in Section 1271.15 of Title 21 of the Code of Federal Regulations, as amended May 25, 2004, as published in the Federal Register (69 Fed.
 Reg.
 29829).

-- Must be an employee of the applicant organization(s) or be accountable for the conduct of the proposed project to the applicant organization through a formal contract. - Must propose a level of effort on the project consistent with achieving the project's aims and not less than 30% on average over the project period.
-Any effort for which salary from CIRM is claimed must be expended in California. - Must be authorized by the applicant organization to conduct the research and assume the responsibilities of the PD. - Must not currently have another application pending review or approval under this funding opportunity. - Must not currently have another application that is substantially similar or has overlapping activities pending review or approval under any CIRM opportunity.
+Any effort for which salary from CIRM is claimed must be expended in California.

+- Must be authorized by the applicant organization to conduct the research and assume the responsibilities of the PD. - Must not currently have another application pending review or approval under this funding opportunity. - Must not currently have another application that is substantially similar or has overlapping activities pending review or approval under any CIRM opportunity.